 While the great American Midwest may not be as fashionable as the east and west coasts, it is not to be overlooked.
-With many world-class cities, booming industries and prestigious universities, the Midwest is a bastion of culture and opportunity.
+So, with many world-class cities, booming industries and prestigious universities, the Midwest is a bastion of culture and opportunity.
 Today we have a guest post written by Amanda Greenhoe of Calvin College reminding those engaged in the college search to consider the Midwest.

 Carl Sandburg penned a poem about the great people of Chicago, Illinois—that “City of Big Shoulders.”
 Frank Lloyd Wright hailed from Richland Center, Wisconsin, before beginning his lifework in prairie-style architecture that made him an American treasure.
 And the nostalgia of Iowa, which holds both the ice cream capital of the world and the setting of “Field of Dreams,” makes this Midwestern state particularly iconic of U.S. culture.

-The Midwest is at the heart of the country for a reason, and most of the country is aware of its abounding charm.
+The Midwest is at the heart of the country for a reason.
+And most of the country is aware of its abounding charm.
 One of its better kept secrets, though, is the caliber of its colleges and universities.

-Here’s how studying in the Midwest benefits college students for four years—and a lifetime:
+So, here’s how studying in the Midwest benefits college students for four years—and a lifetime:

 1. Research and scholarship